BRIAR PRASTITI

 Composer & Vocalist

-In 2023, Briar served as the Composer in Residence at the New Zealand School of Music, earning acclaim for her ambitious body of work completed during her time at the Douglas Lilburn Residence.
-Highlights of this period include the world premieres of her first orchestral piece Akri with Orchestra Wellington, and her second orchestral work, an arrangement of her song White Red Black, which she performed as a vocalist alongside John Psathas on piano.
-She also premiered Pegasus with the Bay of Plenty Symphonia Orchestra, and composed the original score for the 2023 Circa Theatre production Prima Facie.
-Additionally, she has written for smaller chamber ensembles, collaborating with esteemed classical performers such as Bridget Douglas and Alistair Fraser for Tierra Firma (solo flute and Taonga Pūoro), and Australian percussion virtuoso Claire Edwardes for Kyklos (solo vibraphone).
+In 2023, Briar was Composer in Residence at the New Zealand School of Music, completing a major body of work at the Douglas Lilburn Residence.
+Highlights include the world premiere of her first orchestral work Akri with Orchestra Wellington, later performed in Seattle by the Seattle Philharmonic Orchestra; an orchestral arrangement of her song White Red Black, which she performed as vocalist alongside John Psathas; Pegasus with the Bay of Plenty Symphonia Orchestra; and the original score for Circa Theatre’s 2023 production Prima Facie.
+She has also written extensively for chamber ensembles.

 'Reconciling worlds' Interview with Radio New Zealand